Color Me In: Exploring Existentialism Existence of Women in the Unfathomable Universe

 Dimensions: 24” x 36” x 2”

-This work was influenced by Lois Mailou Jones, where the central figure was blindfolded; here, the figure is glaring directly into space intensely.
-First, the daunting issue of what constitutes a meaningful way of life in a world in which all talk of purposes has become obscure in the new normal.
-Second, there is a pressing question concerning what is right and wrong in a world of moral chaos.
-Third, the daunting issue of what constitutes a meaningful way of life in a world in which all talk of purposes has become obscure.
+This work was influenced by Lois Mailou Jones, where the central figure was blindfolded; here, the figure glared directly into space intensely.
+First, the daunting issue of what constitutes a meaningful way of Life in a world in which the talk of purposes has become obscure in the new normal.
+There is a pressing question concerning right and wrong in a world of moral chaos.

 Title: "Existence Proceeds Essence"